global-talent-stream

 GTS Requirements

-The requirements to qualify for Canada Global Talent Stream (GTS) are as follows:
+The requirements to qualify for the Canada Global Talent Stream (GTS) are as follows:

 • Fulfill the eligibility criteria for Category A or Category B.